ptyspawn/ssp21-IKI/report.md

 ## Clock Skew

-When issuing certificates to masters, system admins must also consider the possiblity of outstation clock skew since it is not utiltizing synchronization.
+When issuing certificates to masters, system admins must also consider the possibility of outstation clock skew since it is not utilizing synchronization.
 When certificates are refreshed every hour or so, a fresh time attestation is retrieved, and any clock skew that built up previously is effectively zeroed.
 Even if the the device clock on the field asset ticks at a rate that differs as much as 2% from the CA, that only amounts to a 72 second difference over the course of an hour.
-Masters should be allowed to retrieve certficates with slight overlap to prevent a loss of communications due to clock skew or other disruption.
+Masters should be allowed to retrieve certificates with slight overlap to prevent a loss of communications due to clock skew or other disruption.
 If masters always try to procure certificates in advance of their scheduled expiration, communications can be maintained without any concern over skew.